if-h4102/pld-agile/README.md

 Java app developed using SCRUM - Delivery helper

+Please note that this project is for educational purposes.

 ## DEV - Setting up the project

 Regarding the project's constraints, a good choice is to develop using Eclipse.